cuda-networks/django-eb-sqs/README.md

 ```bash
 python manage.py process_queue --queues <comma-delimited list of queue names>
 ```

-This is a good idea for someone who wants to execute tasks without an Elastic Beanstalk worker.

 You can either use full queue names, or queue prefix using `prefix:*my_example_prefix*` notation.